Setting Up Alerts

 Quick Setup

-For new domains, use Create essential alerts with one click to set up recommended alerts based on official Web Vitals thresholds.
+For new domains, use Create essential alerts with one click to set up recommended alerts across every module.
 This creates alerts for:

 - RUM: LCP, CLS, INP (p75 thresholds)